Cryolipolysis (Fat Freezing)

 • Abrupt and undesirable changes in fat layering

 • A condition called paradoxical adipose hyperplasia: In some very rare cases, fat cells respond to fat freezing by enlarging rather than dying.
 This condition is called paradoxical adipose hyperplasia (PAH).
 Researchers are not sure why PAH occurs, but most people who develop the condition are men.
-While PAH does not cause any
+While PAH does not cause any symptoms aside from changing physical appearance.
+PAH equires corrective liposuction or other surgery to remove the enlarged fat cells.

-When Do I Expect to See Results?
-Following the procedure, a gradual reduction in the thickness of the fat layer will take place.
 You may start to see changes as early as three weeks after Fat Freezing and you will experience the most dramatic results after two to three months.
-Your body will continue to process the injured fat cells from your body for approximately four months after your procedure.
+Your body will continue to process the injured fat cells from your body for approximately six months after yourprocedure.

 Please ensure that you adhere to the following:

-• Avoid caffeine and alcohol for 24 hours following your treatment.
+• Avoid caffeine 2 hours and alcohol for 24 hours following your treatment.
 We also recommend that your intake of caffeine and alcohol over the 12 week period is in moderation as both of these toxins dehydrate your body

 • Avoid warm/hot temperature environments such as sunbeds, steam rooms, saunas or hot tubs for 24 hours after treatment.
 You can however, bath or take a shower in luke warm water in the evening following your treatment.